richardturnnidge/LLIST/README.md

 Type: <B>LLIST filename.txt  19200</B>

-Within BBC Basic (works with 24bit ADL as well as 16 bit version):
+Within BBC Basic (works with 24bit ADL as well as 16 bit version), use the '*' prefix to send the MOS command:

 Type: <B>*LLIST filename.bas</B> or: <B>*LLIST filename.txt  19200</B>